vispz/psvishnu91.github.io/_posts/programming_notes/2022-12-13-graph-algorithms.md

 </container>

 **DSU:** We initialise the DSU with singleton sets containing each graph node.
-We iterate over an edges.
+We iterate over edges.
 Gotcha: for an edge `a-b`, if this edge appears twice once for `a` and once for `b`, we ensure we only iterate over it once.
 We check if the nodes of the edge are already connected which means we have a cycle, otherwise we simply union the two nodes.
 Time and memory complexity is $$O(V)$$.
 We iterate over the edges